swccgpc/swccg-card-json/README.md

 # Why Another Database?
 Keeping all of the SWCCG resources all in-sync is a daunting task.
 Many of the previous databases have been created in a format which is not easily editable by the average-joe.
-- Holotable works with a proprietary format with carefully-placed commas which need to be place meticulously.
+- Holotable works with a proprietary format with carefully-placed commas which need to be placed meticulously.
 - SWIP is extremly outdated and still runs with a SQLite 2 DB, which is extremly painful to update.

 Neither of the previous databases are very easy for new applications to consume.
 Trying to maintain those two systems is just not a good long-term solution.